AI Ethical Use Policy

 Every AI tool used by a clinician in their work with our clients must meet, at a minimum, all of the following requirements:

 - No audio recording.
 Audio of sessions is not recorded or stored.
-Speech is transcribed in short chunks during the session, and only the resulting text is retained.
+Speech is transcribed in short segments (typically around 30 seconds) during the session, and the audio is discarded immediately after each segment.
+Only the resulting text is retained.

 - UK GDPR and Data Protection Act 2018 compliant.
 The vendor must demonstrably meet UK data protection law.